 Western is proud to be located in London.
 We are grateful for all that London contributes to Western's success.
-We are an integral part of the community and take the responsibilities that come with that seriously.
-We will continue to contribute to the development and well-being of our city and our region, just as we gain great opportunities in working with these communities of which we are an inextricable part.
+We are an integral part of the community and take the responsibilities that brings seriously.
+We will continue to contribute to the development and well-being of our city and our region, and to benefit from the great opportunities in working with these communities of which we are an inextricable part.